Useful information for patients and interested parties

 Things to know about Long COVID

-Long COVID can be understood as prolonged COVID.
+The general long-term health effects after a Corona virus SARS-CoV-2 infection are called Long COVID.
 A distinction is made between Long COVID and Post COVID in medicine and science depending on the duration of the symptoms.

-On the other hand, Post COVID refers to symptoms, which are still present even after 12 weeks or arise newly or again after a Corona virus infection.
+Post COVID refers to symptoms in adults, which are still present or arise newly or again even 12 weeks after a Corona virus infection.
+In children and adolescents, it is considered Post COVID after 8 weeks itself.
 The symptoms last for at least 2 months and cannot be explained otherwise.
-Furthermore, the long haulers are generally affected in everyday life, says the preliminary definition of World Health Organization (WHO).
+Furthermore, the long haulers are generally affected in everyday life, says the definition of World Health Organisation (WHO).

-As an umbrella term, Long COVID covers all long-term symptoms, which are present longer than 4 weeks after a Corona virus infection and thus also covers Post COVID.
+As an umbrella term, Long COVID or PASC covers all long-term symptoms, which are present longer than 4 weeks after a Corona virus infection and thus also covers Post COVID.

 The currently available scientific studies do not always use the definitions for Long COVID and Post COVID homogenously.
 Therefore, an allocation to Long COVID and Post COVID cannot always be made selectively.

 This website homogenously talks of Long COVID.
-By that we mean the entire period from 4 weeks after the Corona virus infection.
+By this, we mean symptoms in the entire period from 4 weeks after the Corona virus infection.

-Why and how exactly Long COVID arises is currently still unclear.
+How and why exactly Long COVID occurs is still not sufficiently clear at present.
 In principle, long-term health effects can also occur after many other infections.
-The COVID-19 pandemic and the reported long-term consequences following infection with the SARS-CoV-2 coronavirus are of a particular magnitude.
-It is therefore important to investigate the underlying causes in detail.
+For example, such sequelae are known even after a viral flu (influenza) or EBV infection (“glandular disease”).
+It therefore remains important to investigate the underlying causes in detail.
 Research into this will continue.
 However, there is widespread scientific agreement that there are different mechanisms of disease development for Long COVID, and that Long COVID is not a consistent disease pattern.

 The large number of different symptoms of Long COVID can possibly be explained by how the coronavirus enters the human body: The virus enters the body through certain receptor sites, i.e. the so-called ‘ACE2 receptors’.
 These receptor sites are present in many tissues and organs in the human body.
-This could explain why the complaints in Long COVID are so varied and affect different organs.
-ACE2 receptors are also present on the inner surface of blood vessels.
-When the coronavirus adheres to the ACE2 receptors, this can cause inflammation and activate the immune system.
-On the basis of these processes, some theories that could be significant are currently being researched and discussed.
+That could explain why the symptoms of Long COVID are so varied and affect different organs.
+ACE2 receptors are also present on the inside of blood vessels.
+If the Corona virus binds to the ACE2 receptors, the virus can cause inflammations and activate the immune system.
+Some theories that could be relevant are being researched and discussed at present.

 Here is an overview of the scientific theories on the origin of Long COVID:

-- One theory is that Long COVID is the result of a so-called autoimmune reaction.
-In autoimmune reactions, the immune system is directed against the body's own cells.
-Normally, the immune system only fights changed cells in the body, as well as pathogens and foreign substances.
-After a COVID-19 illness, the immune system is clearly activated.
-According to the theory, the immune system then also attacks the body's own cells after a COVID-19 illness.
-Thus, some researchers also suggest that Long COVID can trigger autoimmune diseases or accelerate their emergence.
+• One theory is that Long COVID is the result of a so-called auto-immune reaction.
+In auto-immune reactions, the immune system directs itself against the body’s own cells.
+Normally, the immune system fights only the changed cells in the body as well as pathogens and foreign substances.
+After a COVID-19 illness, the immune system is significantly activated.
+According to the theory, the immune system then also attacks its own body cells after a COVID-19 illness.
+It is also suggested by some researchers that Long COVID can trigger auto-immune diseases or accelerate their development.
+The fact that certain antibodies, the so-called autoantibodies, were found in multiple studies in some Long COVID patients supports this theory.
+Autoantibodies are antibodies that act against autologous structures.

-- Another theory suggests that Long COVID is caused by prolonged inflammation in the body.
-According to this theory, the coronavirus activates the immune system for the long term and keeps it on alert.
-This could lead to persistent inflammation in organs such as the kidney, lung or brain.
+• Another theory hypothesises that Long COVID arises due to a prolonged inflammation in the body.
+According to this theory, the Corona virus activates the immune system for the long term and keeps it in a kind of alertness.
+That could lead to prolonged inflammations in organs such as the kidneys, lungs, or brain.
+For example, inflammations in the small blood vessels in various organs have been described.
+These blood vessels are important to supply the organs with sufficient oxygen.

-- An altered composition of the gut flora could also be involved in the development of Long COVID.
+• A disturbed gut flora due to changes in the bacterial composition in the intestine could be involved in the development of Long COVID.

 Sources: